nicoleorzan/P1.2_seed/readme.md

   - lecture one: introduction  to HPC (part 1)
   - lecture two : introduction to HPC (part 2)
   - tutorial: using a HPC platform
-  - exercise session (mandatory for MHPC students)
+  - exercise session: compute weak/strong scalability  (mandatory for MHPC students)
 - Friday October 6:
-  - lecture one: modern CPU for HPC (part 1)
+  - lecture one: modern CPU for HPC (S.C.)
-  - tutorial : tools/methods to identify/understand your CPUs
+  - lecture two: the road to exascale (L.T)
-  - exercise session (mandatory for MHPC students)
+  - exercise session: compute weak/strong scalability (mandatory for MHPC students)
 - Monday October 9:
-  - lecture one: modern CPU for HPC (part 2)
+  - lecture one: introduction to optimization techniques (SC)
-  - tutorial :   profiling tools (likwid/perf etc..)
+  - lecture two : more on optimization techniques (L.T.)
   - tutorial: exercise on optimization
   - exercise session (mandatory for MHPC students)
 - Friday October 13: